New Mexico Sales Tax

 - Performing services in New Mexico, including construction.

-- Selling research and development services performed outside of the state when the product of those services is initially used within New Mexico.
+- Selling research and development services performed outside the state when the product of those services is initially used within New Mexico.

 Other conditions that can trigger a nexus and require paying the gross receipts tax include: